 Condoms or oral contraceptives alone are not enough.

-Considerations for providers
+Considerations for providers and staff

 You should not assume that a woman with a learning disability is not sexually active.

-Providers of adult social care should:
+Providers of adult social care and their staff should:

 - identify women of childbearing potential who are taking valproate

 - support women to attend their GP and/or specialist appointments for review

 - work with healthcare professionals to provide information about the Pregnancy Prevention Programme - this should be in an accessible format where necessary, for example easy read

 - hold a copy of the risk acknowledgement form if the woman is unable to